DeSmart/dekick/README.md

 …that's it 🙂 Happy DeKicking!

-# This project is still under a development
+# This project is still under development
-Documentation will be available soon.
-If you are interested, please write to dooshek@desmart.com
+More documentation will be available soon.

 # Contribution
 If you want to contribute, please email dooshek@desmart.com